Value Added Benefits

-The CWU has valuable added benefits for its members, which include the Medical Benefit Fund, Legal Aid, Social Benefit Fund, Mortality Fund and the Orphans’ Pension Scheme.
+The CWU has valuable added benefits for its members, which include the Medical Benefit Fund, Legal Aid, Sickness Benefit Scheme, Mortality Grant Scheme and the Children’s Benefit Scheme (previously Orphans’ Pension Scheme).

 We also have our highly regarded Union magazine “Connect”, which will keep you updated on what is taking place in your industry, on industrial relations events, and any special discounts or services available to you as a member.